JNPauli/Emotional_Machines/open-lab-notebook/Documentation.md

 ## 14.12.2022
 Notes from the meeting:
 Probably go with another Dataset, so do not use the game disorder dataset.
 The sample size of the stimulus set is probably to low.
-Canidates for now are the [emotic](http://sunai.uoc.edu/emotic/) or the [CAER](https://caer-dataset.github.io/download.html) database.
+Canidates for now are the [EMOTIC](http://sunai.uoc.edu/emotic/) or the [CAER](https://caer-dataset.github.io/download.html) database.

-Updated goal of the master thesis is to apply a CNN, that combines different architecture elements from the CNN's listed in the respective papers, (see Kosti, Kim, Lee paper) to one of those datasets
+Updated goal of the master thesis is to apply a CNN, that combines different architecture elements from the CNN's listed in the respective papers, (see Kosti, Kim, Lee paper) to one of those datasets.

+The network from Kosti and colleagues did not consider the facial expression, because the EMOTIC database containts ~25%images without visible faces.
+It would be interesting to apply the CNN from Kosti on the CAER database.
+One research question might be, how important the facial expression is in the detection of emotions, as compared to other markers, as defined by kosti et al.